Golfing7/Payload/README.md

 # Payload
 *Fail-safe asynchronous profile caching via Redis &amp; MongoDB in Java for Spigot.
 Created originally by jonahseguin who is now a big Hypixel developer man...
 Updated to 1.17 & & Java  16 by Savag3life*

+Yes, this is a very long readme - GitHub wants us to pay like $160 USD a year to have a wiki on a private repo :kekw:

 ## Payload Types
 Payload offers two types of Payloads. `PayloadObject` & `PayloadProfile`.
 Both types require 2 parts - A "Data Object" which is used as an in-memory interface with the backing database.
 It also requires a loader/manager class to maintain to reference the database itself.